 The next competition will start 3 January 2022.

 The Russian AI Cup is an annual competition organized by Mail.Ru Group and My.com.
 Games vary widely between competitions, but previous years have featured RTS, action/platformers, and more.

 Each competition sees about ~2,000 participants each year, with prizes that range from merchandise, MacBook and cash (up to 250,000 rubles).

-Battlesnake is a multiplayer Snake game (similar to Kaggle's Hungry Geese).
+Battlesnake is a multiplayer Snake game.
 Your goal is to survive the longest - either by eliminating others or trying not to starve.

-This isn't a competition website, but the IEEE Conference on Games (CoG) is worth checking out.
-CoG is an annual event held for researchers in the general domain of AI in games.
-It's aimed at helping researchers generate new papers and research in game AI, but also features a competition track with AI games that are open to the public.
+The IEEE Conference on Games (CoG) is an annual event held for researchers in the general domain of AI in games.
+It's aimed at helping researchers generate new papers and research in game AI, but also features multiple competition tracks open to the public.

-Here are some additional websites to check out that don't necessarily feature competitions:
+Here are some additional websites and platforms to check out:

 I've tried to make this a comprehensive list of all active and upcoming AI game competitions.
 As new competitions come up, I'll aim to keep this list up-to-date.